emarsden/dash-mpd-cli/doc/src/container.md

 The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are available as a prebuilt container, which is probably the easiest and safest way to run it.
-The container can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS, possibly your NAS device).
+The container can be run on any host that can run Linux containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS, possibly your NAS device).
 It’s available in the GitHub Container Registry `ghcr.io` and is automatically built from the sources using GitHub’s useful continuous integration services.